-Tarragon makes an appearance in a modern enhanced Manhattan.
+Tarragon makes an appearance in this modern enhanced Manhattan.
 It's one that can easily be served during as well as before dinner.

 The bourbon and blood features a smooth whiskey with sweet vermouth and a blood orange liqueur.
-The drink's darker profile makes a great pairing for a lighter pasta dish like this butternut squash ravioli.
+The drink's darker profile makes a great pairing for a lighter pasta dish such as butternut squash ravioli.
 The contrast between the drink and the food is engaging and sure to be the talk of your dinner party circuit.

 08 of 10